 At only 57mm long and weighing a mere 35g, the Trace is one of the smallest headlight available today.

 But don’t be fooled by its size.
 It still packs a punch at 110 lumens.
 It’s best used during the day especially when riding around in urban areas.

-With its Optimum Mode Selector (OMS) feature, you can easily toggle between 3 light modes to adjust the brightness vs battery life to your needs.
+With its Optimum Mode Selector (OMS) feature, you can easily toggle between 3 modes to adjust the brightness vs battery life to your needs.

 The body is made of aerospace quality, CNC machined aluminium to allow for efficient heat transfer and increased durability.